 239. Dr. Portenoy later admitted that he "gave innumerable lectures in the late 1980s and '90s about addiction that weren't true."
 These lectures falsely claimed that fewer than 1% of patients would become addicted to opioids.
 According to Dr. Portenoy, because the primary goal was to "destigmatize" opioids, he and other doctors promoting them overstated their benefits and glossed over their risks.
 Dr. Portenoy also conceded that "[d]ata about the effectiveness of opioids does not exist."
-Portenoy candidly stated: "Did I teach about pain management,"
+Portenoy candidly stated: "Did I teach about pain management, specifically about opioid therapy, in a way that reflects misinformation?
+Well, . . .
+I guess I did."